govuk-one-login/data-analytics-platform/README.md

 ### list-retained-resources.sh

 A helper function for listing retained resources that are currently on a deployed stack.
-Useful for checking the results of `import-retained-resources.sh` and `generate-import-resources.ts`
+Useful for checking the results of `recover-stack.sh` and `generate-import-resources.ts`

 **Usage:** `./scripts/list-retained-resources.sh --stack STACK_NAME`